Want the perfect workout program?

 The way that you choose to incorporate dumbbell squats into a routine will be based on goals, current fitness level, and current and past injury history, just to name a few factors to consider.
 However, there are some things to keep in mind regarding training variables.

-It's actually quite easy progressive overload with dumbbells.
+It's actually quite easy to progressive overload with dumbbells.
 Before moving on to more challenging movements, ensure that your form and technique are correct!

 One of the first ways that you can make the dumbbell squat more challenging is to increase the weight of your dumbbells.
 This should be done incrementally, and not in huge steps.
 Your core and overall stabilization will need to learn and adjust to new weight, and your legs will certainly feel it!

-Another progression you can make with dumbbell squats is to work on the negative, or the eccentric phase of the movement.
 This essentially means that instead of taking a count or two to drop down into your squat, you’re extending that out to three, four, or even five counts.
 If done correctly, this added time under tension will have you working much harder than you were before!

 If you are wanting to add other movements into your routine (and you definitely should), then working the dumbbell sets into a solid program is another way to progress – especially if you work them into a routine similar to a superset.
-For example, do a set of dumbbell squats, immediately move into a set of lunges, and then you’ll be right back to the next set of squats for a given rep scheme and/or time.

-The dumbbell squat is a highly versatile compound movement that can improve your functionality throughout activities of daily living – all while providing an excellent base of strength and stability to your lower body and core.
+The DB squat is a highly versatile compound movement that can improve your functionality throughout activities of daily living – all while providing an excellent base of strength and stability to your lower body and core.
 Incorporate dumbbell squats into your program and you are sure to reap the benefits.

 Sign up to get the latest on sales, new releases and more…

-© 2023 SET FOR SET.
+SET FOR SET.

 Powered by Shopify